 The following are guidelines from Federal Agencies on Telework

-Families First Coronavirus Response Act (FFCRA) takes effect 4/1 now
+Families First Coronavirus Response Act (FFCRA) effective 4/1

-DOL provides FFCRA Guidance – provided in a Fact Sheet for Employees, a Fact Sheet for Employers and a Questions and Answers document – addresses critical questions, such as how an employer must count the number of their employees to determine coverage; how small businesses can obtain an exemption; how to count hours for part-time employees; and how to calculate the wages employees are entitled to under this law.
+Most useful tool in navigating FFCRA is the DOL’s Questions and Answers document – addresses critical questions, such as how an employer must count the number of their employees to determine coverage; how small businesses can obtain an exemption; how to count hours for part-time employees; and how to calculate the wages employees are entitled to under this law.